Medabots/medarot1-pc/scripts/README.md

 ## xxxx2yyyy.py

 Conversion scripts from format 'xxxx' to 'yyyy'.

+Examples:

-Example: ptrlist2asm.py converts ptrlist text files into asm files for use when building.
+* ptrlist2asm.py converts ptrlist text files into asm files for use when building.

+* tileset2malias.py converts tileset png files into malias compressed files for use when building.